decentralizedsecurity/bls-hsm-2/README.md

 Previously, when importing a static library (containing the blst functions) there is a problem with flash memory.
 This problem is detailed and solved in the following forum: https://devzone.nordicsemi.com/f/nordic-q-a/90871/problem-importing-a-library-into-tf-m-not-enough-space-to-import-i

 Now, blst its imported.
 In `bls_hsm.h`, `blst_keygen` (a blst function) is executed correctly.
 However, when `blst_sign_pk_in_g1` is executed, there is a problem and the board.
 Therefore, I guess the problem is not in the import of the library, but must be related to memory.
+There is an entry in the Nordic Semiconductor forum aiming to solve this problem: https://devzone.nordicsemi.com/f/nordic-q-a/92220/board-reboots-when-a-function-is-executed-in-tf-m

 However, in the project using SPM, [bls-hsm](https://github.com/decentralizedsecurity/bls-hsm), all the functions of the blst library did work correctly.